 Drysuits are usually made of an outer shell layer, a thermal insulating layer, and an inner waterproof membrane.

 They keep you warm by trapping air between you and the suit like an insulation barrier.

 My favorite dry suit is the Kokatat Men's Hydrus Swift Entry Drysuit w/Zipper

 Watch Your Weight

 Your clothes should be breathable and protective.
 When possible, invest in lightweight kayaking apparel to combine these two advantages.
 Finding the right balance might be tricky.
-Material that traps heat tends to weigh a little more than its lighter, airier counterparts.
+The material traps heat tends to weigh a little more than its lighter, airier counterparts.

-It's crucial not to overload and sink your kayak while spooking fish away, but it's also vital to not forget anything essential.
+It's crucial not to overload and sinks your kayak while spooking fish away, but it's also vital to not forget anything essential.